MingyuYang-Yale/HTANalyzer-LLM/README.md

 ### Issues we encountered

 - While using Google CoLab notebooks, we occasionally ran into an error regarding the CuPy library, which prevented import of various python packages.
-We solved this by running the following line in terminal.
+We solved this by running the following line.
   ```
-  sudo apt-get install libnvidia-compute-550
+  !sudo apt-get install libnvidia-compute-550
   ```
 - The output from the HTANalyzer can be stochastic.
 We attempted to mitigate this by reducing the temperature of the LLM to 0.3 - 0.5 and adding additional detail to the prompts.